header logo

 Off-field incidents and the belief in victory

-At the same time, a thunderbolt came from Italy.
-Gianluca Pessotto, a former Juve player and teammate of most of the Italian players, jumped to his death under the terrible pressure of Calciopoli.
-When the Azzurri took the field to face Ukraine in the quarter-finals, Pessotto was fighting for his life in the hospital.
+At the same time, shocking news emerged from Italy.
+Gianluca Pessotto, a former Juventus player and teammate of many in the squad, attempted to take his own life due to the immense pressure of the Calciopoli scandal.
+As the Azzurri faced Ukraine in the quarter-finals, Pessotto was fighting for his life in the hospital.

 Gianluca Pessotto, a former Juve player, jumped to his death under the terrible pressure of Calciopoli